scalacenter/scalafix/website/src/main/tut/docs/users/installation.md

 First, download the `semanticdb-scalac` compiler plugin which corresponds to your exact scala version of your project, down to the patch number.

-To begin with, it's recommended to install the coursier command line interfact https://github.com/coursier/coursier.
+To begin with, it's recommended to install the coursier command line interface https://github.com/coursier/coursier.

 ```
 wget https://github.com/coursier/coursier/raw/master/coursier && chmod +x coursier && ./coursier --help